entropy-research/Devon/README.md

 # Usage
+Navigate to your project folder and open the terminal.

-Prior to running, set your Anthropic API key as an environment variable
+Set your Anthropic API key as an environment variable:

 ```bash
 export ANTHROPIC_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx